cs4241-c25/a4-asamarin22/README.txt

 Aleksandr Samarin: a4-asamarin22.glitch.me

-Note: I am having a similar issue to Assignment A3 where when I upload on Glitch there seems to be a problem with Node version not being compatible thus throwing errors.
-The web application runs perfectly smooth locally.
-Below are the instructions run  it locally.
-The database is using a MongoDB Atlas connection so it is not becasue of a local db.

 Local Bike Rental Service

 For this project I designed a simple website to accept rental bookings for certain types of bicycles.